Severe Thunderstorm Warning issued for Finney, Kearny, Lane, Scott by NWS - News Break

 Severe Thunderstorm Warning issued for Finney, Kearny, Lane, Scott by NWS

-Effective: 2021-07-09 23:43:00 CDT Expires: 2021-07-10 00:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-07-09 23:18:00 CDT Expires: 2021-07-10 00:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Finney; Kearny; Lane; Scott A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 AM CDT FOR NORTHEASTERN KEARNY...NORTHWESTERN FINNEY...SOUTHERN SCOTT AND SOUTHWESTERN LANE COUNTIES At 1143 PM CDT, severe thunderstorms were located along a line extending from near Alamota to 7 miles east of Friend to 13 miles north of Deerfield, moving southeast at 25 mph.
+Target Area: Finney; Kearny; Lane; Scott The National Weather Service in Dodge City has issued a * Severe Thunderstorm Warning for Northeastern Kearny County in southwestern Kansas Northwestern Finney County in southwestern Kansas Scott County in west central Kansas Southwestern Lane County in west central Kansas * Until 1215 AM CDT. * At 1118 PM CDT, severe thunderstorms were located along a line extending from near Healy to near Scott City to 13 miles south of Leoti, moving southeast at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-These severe thunderstorms will remain over mainly rural areas of northeastern Kearny, northwestern Finney, southern Scott and southwestern Lane Counties.
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Healy, Shallow Water and Manning around 1130 PM CDT.
+Other locations in the path of these severe thunderstorms include Amy, Friend and Dighton.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0